Ed Esber: Creative Labs

 In 1994, he was appointed CEO of Creative Labs.

 Creative Insights/SoloPoint

 Esber was a founder and CEO of a Computer Toys company called Creative Insights and the CEO of SoloPoint, a telephony products company.

 Angel investment/venture capital

 Esber was a founding member in 1997 of The Angels Forum, a professional, Silicon Valley–based group of angel investors.
 He also is a member of the management team of The Halo Funds.

 Current endeavors

-Esber is currently helping the State of Utah continue its explosive growth by serving on the Utah Capital Investment Corporation, the Utah Technology Initiative Advisory Board and past member of the Utah Small Business Growth Initiative Board, Utah Capital board, Utah Technology board.
+Esber is currently helping the State of Utah continue its growth by serving on the Utah Capital Investment Corporation, the Utah Technology Initiative Advisory Board and past member of the Utah Small Business Growth Initiative Board, Utah Capital board, Utah Technology board.
 He served as the past Chairman of the Utah 1033 Foundation. which provides financial support for the families of Utah law enforcement officers killed in the line of duty and the Summit County Sheriff's Citizen's Advisory Board.